neelema05/gitdemo/README.md

 # gitdemo
-This is my first goi repo.
+This is my first git repo.
+author - Neel